Microsoft reports $36.9 billion in Q2 2020 revenue: Azure up 62%, Surface up 6%, and LinkedIn up 24%

 Office and Windows aside, Microsoft has successfully monetized its LinkedIn acquisition, which closed in December 2016.
 The company has seen double-digit growth for LinkedIn ever since.

 Surface continues to bring in $1 billion quarters.
-Q1 is typically the company’s worst corner for Surface, and Q1 2020 was no different, while Q2 tends to be the best, and Q2 2020 also followed this pattern.
+Q1 is typically the company’s worst corner for Surface, and Q1 2020 was no different; Q2 tends to be the best, and Q2 2020 also followed this pattern.
 Specifically, Microsoft got really close to a $2 billion quarter for Surface: a record $1.98 billion in Q2 2020 (compared to $1.86 billion in Q2 2019).
 In October, Microsoft held its annual hardware event, where it refreshed its lineup with the Surface Laptop 3, Surface Pro 7, Surface Pro X, and Surface Earbuds in time for the holiday season.
 It hasn’t yet been a full quarter of these devices, but so far so good.
 This was easily the company’s biggest Surface event in years — Microsoft also unveiled dual-screen devices coming in 2020: Surface Neo and Surface Duo.

 Like in Q1 2020, gaming was another disappointment for Microsoft in Q2 2020.
 While Xbox content and services revenue declined 11%, gaming revenue as a whole declined 21%.
 Microsoft also appears to have stopped breaking out Xbox Live monthly active users — it has now been two quarters without an update.